 - Upholstery & Fabric: 40+ performance fabric options, pet friendly, and commercial grade options

 Inside Weather specializes in space-saving designs for those well-versed in the art of somehow getting large a piece of furniture into a cramped city apartment.
 The brand features pieces for living rooms, bedrooms, and offices, along with decor and accent pieces.
 But where Inside Weather really shines is its range of highly customizable sofas.

 What I Loved About this Inside Weather Sectional

-At $1,699, it’s by far one of the cheapest apartment sectionals I’ve seen so far while shopping online, and you’d be hard-pressed to find such as well-designed, versatile sectional that would work in a whole host of studios, one-bedrooms, or home offices.
+At $1,699, it’s by far one of the cheapest apartment sectionals I’ve seen so far.
+While shopping online, and you’d be hard-pressed to find a more well-designed sectional for studios, one-bedrooms, or home offices.
 The specific model I reviewed features two seats (one regular-depth at 22″ and a comfy 53″ chaise).
 Overall, it’s a chic, little mid-century sectional that would work almost anywhere.